Supreme Court asked to preserve abortion pill access rules

 The justices are being asked for a temporary order to keep in place Food and Drug Administration regulations governing mifepristone.
 Such an order would give them time to more fully consider each side’s arguments without the pressure of a deadline.

-A ruling from the 5th U.S. Circuit Court of Appeals late Wednesday would prevent the pill, used in the most common abortion method, from being mailed or prescribed without an in-person visit to a doctor.
+A ruling from the 5th U.S. Circuit Court of Appeals late Wednesday would prevent the New York company’s pill, used in the most common abortion method, from being mailed or prescribed without an in-person visit to a doctor.
 It also would withdraw the Food and Drug Administration’s approval of mifepristone for use beyond the seventh week of pregnancy.
 The FDA says it’s safe through 10 weeks.

 Still, the appeals court did not entirely withdraw FDA approval of mifepristone while the fight over it continues.
 The 5th circuit narrowed an April 7 ruling by U.S. District Judge Matthew Kacsmaryk, whose far-reaching and virtually unprecedented order would have blocked FDA approval of the pill.
 He gave the administration a week to appeal.